 8. Go to the Trinity Bay Lookout

-9. Eat dinner at Chilli’s Pizza & Trattoria
+9. Eat dinner at Chilly’s Pizza & Trattoria

 10. Visit the Mossman Gorge

-Take a 20 minute drive north of Port Douglas and you’ll find yourself at the stunning Mossman Gorge, part of the Daintree Rainforest.
+Take a 20-minute drive north of Port Douglas and you’ll find yourself at the stunning Mossman Gorge, part of the Daintree Rainforest.
 You can go for a hike through the jungle then cool off in the crisp, cool and very refreshing water of the gorge.
 I have a killer blog post on must-know tips for visiting, you should definitely read that here.
-It’s Pulitzer Prize worthy.
+It’s a Pulitzer Prize-worthy.

 11. Have dinner at Star of Siam

 I freaking L-O-V-E Thai food and Star of Siam does not disappoint.
 Don’t let its casual little shop-front fool you, these guys serve up dang delicious Thai food.
 Everything is so fresh and bursting with flavour, they don’t skimp on the number of veggies in the curry (I assume that will also apply to meat).
 I didn’t really know what to expect when we sat down at the table, but I ate every single bite.
 The food was fantastic.
 10/10 would munch again.
 Find Star of Siam here.